trishtzy/trishtzy.github.io/_posts/2023-07-24-sqlc-vs-gorm.markdown

 Notice the data types generated in `Author` struct.
 The biggest benefit of using sqlc is type safety.
 The generated `struct` clearly tells me which attribute is nullable and which isn't.
 If it's non-nullable, it will auto map to Go native data type.
 Otherwise, to a `pgtype`.

 Using gorm requires extra effort to ensure the data type accuracy between your Go `struct` and postgres table column types.
+Sqlc ensures the same state between your database schema and your Go code.

 More often than not, in a typical Go `struct` using gorm, you do not know if the corresponding pg column is nullable or not.
 Why is this important?